List of Hollows in Bleach: Shawlong Koufang

 Arrancar 11 Shawlong Koufang (シャウロン・クーファン, Shauron Kūfan) is one of Grimmjow's five Fraccións.
 In his early life, Shawlong was an Adjuchas-class Menos with a knight-like mask who was the apparent leader of a small group of Menos consisting of himself, Edorad Leones, Nakeem Grindina, Yylfordt Grantz, and Di Roy Rinker.
 He and his group met Grimmjow one day and took him into his group as their "king."
 Shawlong and his Menos allies hunted other Hollows in an attempt to become Vasto-Lorde Hollows.
 When nothing happened after each hunt, Shawlong and the others had Grimmjow eat a part of them to maintain their current forms.
-Many years later, Shawlong and those that were associated became Fraccións of Grimmjow when Sosuke Aizen took over Hueco Mundo.
+Many years later, Shawlong and those that were associated became Fraccións of Grimmjow when Sousuke Aizen took over Hueco Mundo.
 Shawlong and the others accompanied Grimmjow to Karakura Town.
 Shawlong and Nakeem ended up fighting Tōshirō Hitsugaya and Rangiku Matsumoto with Shawlong fighting the captain.

 His Zanpakutō is Tijereta (Tihereta) which looks like a standard katana with a guard shaped like to oval with a gap going down the middle and hollow corners.
 When released, Shawlong grows armor that covers his arms and upper chest, while his hands transform into long claws and his mask extends down to cover the left side of his face, while the part of his mask fragment, extending out to his right, becomes a claw-tipped tail.
 Upon releasing his limiter, Tōshirō Hitsugaya manages to freeze Shawlong in ice which then shatters.

 Shawlong is voiced by Hideyuki Tanaka in the Japanese version of the anime and by Michael McConnohie in the English dub.